 Welcome to Kindergarten Admissions!

-Kindergarten offer letters for the 2017-2018 school year were sent the week of March 6 to families who applied by the January 13 deadline.
+Kindergarten offer letters for the 2017-2018 school year were sent to families who applied by the January 13 deadline.
+The deadline to accept your offer was April 7.

 In New York City, children are eligible to apply to kindergarten in the year they turn five.
 Each winter, Kindergarten applications are accepted for the coming school year and every child is guaranteed a Kindergarten placement.